iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 <admon type="tip">

-The [parsing](/doc/command-reference/config#parsing) section of `dvc config` can be used to customize the syntax used for some ambiguous types like booleans and lists.
+`dvc config parsing` can be used to customize the syntax used for ambiguous types like booleans and lists.

 </admon>